cslinkard1/docs/_guides/managing-contracts.md

 **IMPORTANT:**

 - If a contract only has one member, which is the Owner, it is still possible to remove this member.
-However, this user also will be removed from the Platform completely if he is not a member of other contracts.
+However, this user also will be removed from the Platform completely if they are not a member of other contracts.

 - It is not possible to remove the last Contract Owner, if there are still members in the Contract.